mbcarbonetto/qiime2-session/README.md

 ## Learning objectives

--Learn what *diversity* is.
-Understand concepts of alpha (richness and evenness) and beta diversity.
+-Basic concepts of Microbial diversity analysis.

 -Do quality filtering, denoising and picking of features and representative sequences with DADA2